cometbft/cometbft/CONTRIBUTING.md

 ### Unit tests

-Unit tests are located in `_test.go` files as directed by [the Go testing package](https://golang.org/pkg/testing/).
+Unit tests are located in `_test.go` files as directed by [the Go testing package][go-testing].
 If you're adding or removing a function, please check there's a `TestType_Method` test for it.

 Run: `make test`

 ### Integration tests

 Integration tests are also located in `_test.go` files.
 What differentiates them is a more complicated setup, which usually involves setting up two or more components.

 Run: `make test_integrations`